NVIDIA/NeMo/docs/publications/template.md

 - Edit the contents.
 - Add a `<!-- more -->` tag to the blog post to indicate where it should say 'Continue reading' in the blogpost preview.
 - Send PR and merge.
 - ASSETS: All blog images and external content must be hosted somewhere else.
-Do NOT add things to github for blog contents!
+Do NOT add things to GitHub for blog contents!

+## Note about `continue_url`

+If "continue_url" is set, AND a URL is specified in "# [Article Title](Article URL)", then there will be no links to the full blog post on the website, although the full blog post will be accessible if a user knows the URL to look for.
+So the content under the 'more' tag won't be findable by clicking, but will be findable if someone looks for the exact blog post link.

 # [Article Title](Article URL)